Jack Draper: Young Brit believes he belongs at the top of the game after reaching US Open semi-finals

 Jack Draper now believes he belongs at the top of the game after reaching US Open semi-finals and says "it's just a matter of time" before he makes his Grand Slam breakthrough.

-Draper was sick a number of times on court as his US Open dream ended in semi-final heartbreak as he fell short in a three-set loss to world No 1 Jannik Sinner.
+Draper was sick a number of times on court as his US Open dream ended in semi-final heartbreak and he fell short in a three-set loss to world No 1 Jannik Sinner.

 The British No 1 enjoyed an incredible run in New York and had big hopes of emulating Andy Murray and Emma Raducanu by winning the title.